formalco/terraform-provider-formal/examples/deployments/aws/data-discovery-satellite/README.md

 - Terraform >= 1.0 installed
 - A Formal API key (obtain from your Formal dashboard)
 - An existing ECS cluster
-- An existing VPC with subnets (private subnets with NAT gateway access recommended)
+- An existing VPC with subnets (public subnets recommended, or private subnets with NAT gateway)
 - Security groups configured to allow outbound HTTPS traffic

 ## Setup